 At the Annual Meeting, a series of project drafts are presented to ALI members either for discussion only (Discussion Draft), or for approval (Tentative Draft or Proposed Final Draft).

-Each draft is made available to ALI members and project participants in advance of the Meeting, so all attendees may come prepared to debate the sections in the draft.
+Each draft is made available to ALI members and project participants in advance of the Meeting, so all members may come prepared to debate the sections in the draft.
 An ALI Council member presides over each project session, and guides members through each section of the draft.

 During the discussion: